CivicaDigital/NodeJsDojo/README.md

     socket.write('Hello!\n');
 });
 ```

+So, in the above code, when a client connects to the server (and the `connection` event is consequently emitted), the listener executes the inner code block (logging and writing to the socket).
+A more detailed explanation of Node events can be found [here](https://nodejs.org/api/events.html), but the basic principle involves emitting events (via `EventEmitter`'s `emit` method) and listening for those events to execute callbacks (via `EventEmitter`'s `on` method).
+The `EventEmitter` calls all listeners synchronously in the order in which they were registered.

+## Listening for the `end` event

 A socket is one endpoint of a two-way communication link between two programs running on the network (so in this case, a client socket connecting to the server).
 To test this code, press `Ctrl + \` to split the terminal in Visual Studio Code.
 In one session, run the command:
 ```bash